briannaosms/parking-occupancy-detection-system/README.md

 ### Setup
 **To use the object detection algorithm, do the following:**
-1. Navigate the the directory containing the dockerfile: `pods/object-detection/docker/`.
+1. Ensure your current directory is in root directory `pods/`.
+Use the command `docker-compose build` to build the dockerfile.
-2. Run the command `docker build -t object-detection .`
+2. Use the command `docker-compose up -d` to start the docker container.
-3. Run the command `docker run --gpus=all -it --rm object-detection`
+3. To use the docker container, use the command `docker exec -it object-detection /bin/bash`.
-4. In the docker container, run the command `python <program-name>` in the docker container where `<program-name>` is replaced by a program.
+3. A shell will appear in the docker container.
+Navigate to the `src/` directory to run source code.
+Run the command `python <program-name>` in the docker container where `<program-name>` is replaced by a program.
 A working example is `demo.py`, to run it use the command `python demo.py`.

 ## Website Login Automation
 ### About